agrbin/streamer/README.md

 The riddle
 ----------

 There are 3 lighthouses on an island each employing a keeper.
-Lightouse keeper can be located on the bottom or on the top of the building.
+Lighthouse keeper can be located on the bottom or on the top of the building.
 When located on the bottom, keeper can look at the clock installed on the wall or exchange messages with us using a currier.
 Message speeds are different every time, but each message will be delivered under an hour.
 Clocks are precise, but they are not synchronised.
 When located on the top, keeper can spot the blink from other lighthouses or blink with it's own light.
-It takes time to do the stairs up or down and that time doesn't change.
-These durations may be different for each lighthouse, and none of those 6 durations are greater than 1 hour.
-When one lighthouse blinks the light, it drains whole island's energy sources for 2 hours.
+It takes time to do the stairs up or down and that time is constant for each lighthouse.
+These times may be different for each lighthouse, and none of those 6 values are greater than 1 hour.
+When one lighthouse blinks the light, it drains whole island's energy sources for 2 hours and no one else can blink.

 We and our precise clock are located far away from the island and we can't see the lights.
 Can we communicate with keepers in order to be able to blink